-He is an active member in the research team for designing and conducting the International Food Policy Research Institute (IFPRI) longitudinal household survey and a unique real social network data collection in rural western China.
-He serves as a consultant for United Nations University World Institute for Development Economics Research (UNU-WIDER) and an external reviewer for United Nations Research Institute for Social Development (UNRISD).
-He also serves on the planning committee of the China Health Policy and Management Society (CHPAMS).
+Chen is an active member in the core research team designing and conducting the International Food Policy Research Institute (IFPRI) longitudinal household survey in rural western China.
+He is a research fellow at the Institute for the Study of Labor (IZA), serves as an associate editor of China Health Review, and is on the planning committee of the China Health Policy and Management Society (CHPAMS).
+He has served as a consultant for United Nations University World Institute for Development Economics Research (UNU-WIDER), an external reviewer for the United Nations Research Institute for Social Development (UNRISD), and an affiliate of Cornell Population Center (CPC) and Cornell Institute for the Social Sciences (ISS) (both Poverty Project and Judgment Project).

 He received a Ph.D. in Applied Economics from Cornell University in 2012.
 He joined IZA as a Research Fellow in August 2014.